-In Colorado, a no-fault divorce allows one spouse to file for divorce without needing to prove that the other spouse was at fault for the divorce.
+In Colorado is a no-fault divorce state.
+A no-fault divorce allows one spouse to file for divorce without needing to prove that the other spouse was at fault for the divorce.
 Instead, the spouse needs to provide a reason for the end of the marriage.

 "Irreconcilable differences" and an "irreparable breakdown of the marriage" are both commonly used as reasons for divorce, both meaning that the marriage cannot be repaired.
 If one party requests a no-fault divorce, the other spouse cannot prevent the divorce from happening.